porscheinformatik/clarity-addons/CONTRIBUTING.md

 Before submitting the pull request please rebase to the current master (or release branch) and check/test your code again.

+Also provide some demo/documentation code in the website folder for the deployed documentation.

 Next, create the pull request and provide a description of the changes.
 Reference any issue numbers when the code change fixes a bug or implements an enhancement.